bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 <code>firstrun.sh</code>

-The press Enter Key when password prompt apear
+The press Enter Key when password prompt appear

 Then edit your timezone

-Enter your  timezone details when prompts apear
+Enter your  timezone details when prompts appear

 <code>exit</code>